DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 ## Let's Get Started

 The first step is to host our Hasura GraphQl Engine.
 We'll host our postgres database on heroku with Hasura graphql engine which gives us Instant Realtime GraphQL on Postgres.
 This allows us to quickly build a variety of new applications on Postgres.
-There are a number of ways of doing so, but in this tutorial we are going for the one click deployment. :point_down:
+There are a number of ways of doing so, but in this tutorial we are going for the one click deployment.

 <a href="https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku" data-href="https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku" class="markup--anchor markup--li-anchor" rel="noopener" target="_blank">One Click Hasura Deploy to Heroku</a>